 Bald Head Island Conservancy

-Also in association with our membership in 1% For The Planet, we are pleased to recognize the Bald Head Island Conservancy, a leader in barrier island conservation, preservation and education, as the Official Charity of BADWATER CAPE FEAR.
-Race participants will appreciate that BHIC cares for this race route’s pristine setting and its role as sea turtle nesting site, and will be encouraged to fundraise for BHIC and support its mission.
+Also in association with our membership in 1% For The Planet, we are pleased to recognize the Bald Head Island Conservancy – a leader in barrier island conservation, preservation and education – as an Official Charity of AdventureCORPS / Badwater.
+Race participants will appreciate that the BHIC cares for this race route’s pristine setting and its role as sea turtle nesting site, and will be encouraged to fundraise for the BHIC and support its mission.
 Learn more at www.bhic.org.
-The goal of this race is raise $10,000 for the Bald Head Island Conservancy, which is enough to purchase one of the special electric UTV electric vehicles which BHIC uses to patrol the beach and care for sea turtle nesting sites.
+The goal of this race is raise $10,000 every year for the Bald Head Island Conservancy, which is enough to purchase one of the special electric UTV electric vehicles which the BHIC uses to patrol the beach and care for sea turtle nesting sites.
 All racers are encouraged to support BHIC and all money donated or raised by them will count towards this ambitious goal.
+More info at www.bhic.org.

 Death Valley Natural History Association

-In association with our membership in 1% For The Planet, we joined the Death Valley Natural History Association as Life Members and recognized DVNHA as an Official Charity of AdventureCORPS from 2009 through 2013.
+In association with our membership in 1% For The Planet, we joined the Death Valley Natural History Association as Life Members, purchased Life Memberships for several of our long-time volunteers, and recognized DVNHA as an Official Charity of AdventureCORPS from 2009 onward.
 DVNHA is a non-profit organization supporting education, research, and preservation in Death Valley National Park and Ash Meadows National Wildlife Refuge.
 Some of their efforts include DeathValley R.O.C.K.S. (bringing inner city kids to experience one of the largest outdoor classrooms in the world), Devil’s Hole Pupfish Recovery, Death Valley All Taxa Biological Inventory, plus they run the wonderful gift shops at the Furnace Creek Visitor’s Center, Scotty’s Castle Museum, Stovepipe Wells Ranger Station, and at the Ash Meadows National Wildlife Refuge Office.
+More info at www.dvnha.org.

 The Conversation Alliance